EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-2_calculating_average_voltage.md

-## Step 2: Create a Stream Data Processing Job
+## Step 2: Creating a Stream Data Processing Job

 1. Log in to the EnOS Management Console and click **Stream Data Processing > Stream Development**.
 2. Click the **+** icon above the stream processing job list to open the **New Stream** window.